 We lingered at this spot for several minutes to take photos and stare in awe, because how often in life do you get to have a magma sighting?

-Finally, we moved on, taking in a few other sights near Hilo before returning to the airport.
+Eventually, we moved on from the lava, taking in a few other sights near Hilo before returning to the airport.
 Way off in the distance stood the volcanic peaks of Mauna Kea and Mauna Loa.

 We flew past a series of waterfalls, which looked very cool from the air, as well as a residential area and a little bit of the ocean.